Lymphedema and Weight Loss

 Lymphedema tarda can be an unexpected development in people, as it typically occurs after the age of 35.
 Getting a proper diagnosis and taking steps to manage your swelling can help you keep lymphedema from progressing and lower your risk of complications.
 With regular treatment and management, you can live a healthier life.

 Compression is an essential part of reducing and managing swelling, and Tactile Medical can help.
-The Flexitouch Plus System and Entre Plus System are designed to provide targeted relief for swelling caused by lymphedema, helping you manage your symptoms.
+The Flexitouch Plus System and Nimbl System are designed to provide targeted relief for swelling caused by lymphedema, helping you manage your symptoms.
 Ask your lymphedema specialist or contact Tactile Medical to learn more about our solutions.

 References